 Information regarding sick leave can be found on the Office of Faculty Affairs website.

-- Instructor-rank faculty accrue sick leave at the rate of 11 days for each academic year or 5.5 days for each semester.
+- Full-time tenure-track faculty accrue sick leave at the rate of 11 days for each academic year, or 5.5 days for each semester.

 - No sick leave is accrued while on periods of leave without pay.

 - Sick leave is neither accrued nor available to be used during summer months for 9-month faculty.

 - Sick leave is used when faculty are sick and unable to perform their usual duties; sick leave may not be used for purpose of "buying out" teaching or to take the place of teaching duties for any reason other than sickness.

 - There is no specific policy covering periods of short illness; generally speaking, faculty cover for one another out of colleagueship.